aryavhir/AI-studio/replit.md

 **State Management**: Local React state using hooks.
 No external state management library needed due to the focused scope of the application.

-**Styling**: CleverMate template-inspired design built with Tailwind CSS featuring a deep purple-to-blue gradient background (from purple-800 via violet-800 to blue-900).
-Clean dark gray cards (gray-900/70) with subtle borders and backdrop blur effects.
-Clean white typography throughout with pink/magenta gradient buttons and accents (from pink-500 to purple-600) for interactive elements.
-Professional aesthetic with modern glassmorphism effects and smooth hover transitions.
+**Styling**: Enterprise-grade professional design built with Tailwind CSS featuring a sophisticated gradient background from pitch black through gray-900 to subtle purple-900/40 hues.
+Premium dark gray cards (gray-900/80) with enhanced backdrop blur, border effects, and professional hover states.
+Clean white typography with AI Studio Pro branding.
+Pink/magenta gradient buttons and accents (pink-500 to purple-600) for interactive elements.
+Advanced loading states, dual-ring spinners, shimmer effects, and smooth slide-in animations (fadeInUp, slideInLeft) create an enterprise application experience.
+Professional footer with versioning and system status indicators.

 **Code Quality**: ESLint with TypeScript rules for code consistency and error prevention.
 Prettier for code formatting.